 No fraction of the People and no individual may arrogate its exercise.

-In the exercise of the power of the State, personal power, regionalism, ethnocentrism, the clan spirit, nepotism, the feudal spirit, illicit enrichment, favoritism, corruption and influence-trafficking are banished and punished by the law.
+In the exercise of the power of the State, personal power, regionalism, ethnocentrism, the clan spirit, nepotism, the feudal spirit, illicit enrichment, favoritism, corruption and influence-trafficking are banished, under penalty of judicial prosecution.